B & O Supprettes 15-A (rectal)

 Drinking alcohol can increase certain side effects of belladonna and opium.

-Belladonna and opium side effects
+B & O Supprettes 15-A (belladonna and opium rectal) side effects

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using this medicine and call your doctor at once if you have: